Covene/MerakiNewClientAlert-Covene/README.md

 - Update Mechanism: Implement a mechanism to check for updates or patches to dependencies, ensuring the script remains compatible with new versions of libraries.
 - At Times, you will get a random 503 error from Meraki when the dashboard does not respond in time, or if they are having issues.
 The script provided has no mechanism to re-start itself, or notify you that is has stopped running.
 - It may be more reliable to utilize windows task scheduler or cron jobs instead of the built in while true loop for continued monitoring of new clients.
+- You may choose to hardcode your org and network IDs, so you do not require manual input to start the script.

 ## Custom Logging
 This script now also includes custom logging to track data historically.
 You must have the custom_logger.py to proceed without errors.
 You can add the file path to the file name if you want to store this in a specific location.This logging script will rotate automatically, and only store 3 backup files.